William Slater (architect): Work

 When R. C. Carpenter died he left uncompleted the rebuilding of the parish church of SS Simon and Jude, Earl Shilton, Leicestershire.
 Slater took over the work and completed it in 1856.

+Slater was responsible for the restoration of the parish church at Etchingham, The Assumption of the Blessed Mary and St Nicholas, and was asked by the new Rector, the Reverend Robert Barton, to design the new school, which was built in 1864 {sfn PRO Ed21/17220}.
+He contributed an article about the church to the Sussex Archaeological Society collection.

 In 1863 Slater and an architect called Gillet directed the restoration of the parish church of SS Peter and Paul, Scaldwell, Northamptonshire.